Updated: 12.26.25

-Often set up perfectly by the northern valley breeze, Poverty offers a ridge soaring site amongst the abundance of thermal soaring sites in Central Utah.
+Often set up perfectly by the northern valley breeze, Poverty is primarily a winter site and offers a ridge soaring opportunity amongst the abundance of thermal soaring sites in Central Utah.
 In northern winds, the South end of the valley has a venturi effect that can produce great soaring conditions, but can quickly become too strong to fly.

 Beware of soaring in high winds.
 The obvious hill out front has been known to produce serious rotor.
 It is also wise to land 15-30 mins before sunset as katabatic flow off Monroe has been known to produce rotor.
+Do not attempt to fly towards the hill out front unless you are at least 500ft above the ridge.
 Also be aware of blow-back in higher winds…launch is located on top of a hill and strong kiting skills may be necessary.

 High altitude general flying information can be found HERE.